EXCLUSIVE-Trump admin slams China's Huawei, halting shipments from Intel, others -sources | Business

 EXCLUSIVE-Trump admin slams China's Huawei, halting shipments from Intel, others -sources

 The notices came amid a flurry of U.S. efforts against China in the final days of Trump's administration.
 Democrat Joe Biden will take the oath of office as president on Wednesday.
-An Intel Corp spokesman had no immediate comment, and a Commerce Department spokesman did not immediately return requests for comment.
+A spokesperson for Intel Corp declined to comment.
+Commerce said it could not comment on specific licensing decisions, but said the department continues to work with other agencies to "consistently" apply licensing policies in a way that "protects U.S. national security and foreign policy interests."

 In an email seen by Reuters documenting the actions, the Semiconductor Industry Association said on Friday the Commerce Department had issued "intents to deny a significant number of license requests for exports to Huawei and a revocation of at least one previously issued license."
 Sources familiar with the situation, who spoke on condition of anonymity, said there was more than one revocation.
 One of the sources said eight licenses were yanked from four companies.
 Japanese flash memory chip maker Kioxia Corp had at least one license revoked, two of the sources said.
-The company, formerly known as Toshiba Memory Corp, could not immediately be reached for comment.
+The company, formerly known as Toshiba Memory Corp, said it does not "disclose business details regarding specific products or customers.”

 The semiconductor association's email said the actions spanned a "broad range" of products in the semiconductor industry and asked companies whether they had received notices.
 The email noted that companies had been waiting "many months" for licensing decisions, and with less than a week left in the administration, dealing with the denials was a challenge.

-A spokesman for the semiconductor group did not immediately respond to a request for comment.
-Companies that received the "intent to deny" notices have 20 days to respond, and the Commerce Department has 45 days to advise the companies of any change in a decision or it then becomes final.
+A spokesman for the semiconductor group did not respond to a request for comment.
+Companies that received the "intent to deny" notices have 20 days to respond, and the Commerce Department has 45 days to advise them of any change in a decision or it becomes final.
 Companies would then have another 45 days to appeal.

-The United States put Huawei on a Commerce Department "entity list" in May 2019, restricting suppliers from selling U.S. goods and technology to the company.
-But some sales were allowed and others were denied while the United States ratcheted up the restrictions against the company, including expanding U.S. authority to require licenses for sales of semiconductors made abroad with American technology.
+The United States put Huawei on a Commerce Department "entity list" in May 2019, restricting suppliers from selling U.S. goods and technology to it.
+But some sales were allowed and others denied while the United States intensified its crackdown on the company, in part by expanding U.S. authority to require licenses for sales of semiconductors made abroad with American technology.

 Before the latest action, some 150 licenses were pending for $120 billion worth of goods and technology, which had been held up because various U.S. agencies could not agree on whether they should be granted, a person familiar with the matter said.
-Another $280 billion of licenses for goods and technology for Huawei still have not been dealt with, the source said, but now face a higher likelihood of denial.
+Another $280 billion of license applications for goods and technology for Huawei still have not been processed, the source said, but now are more likely to be denied.

-By doing that, the officials denied the vast majority of the roughly 150 disputed applications, and revoked the eight licenses to make those consistent with the new denials, the source said.
-The U.S. action came after pressure from a recent Trump appointee in the Commerce Department, Corey Stewart, who wanted to push through hard-line China policies after being hired for a two-month stint in the agency at the end of the administration.
+That meant issuing denials for the vast majority of the roughly 150 disputed applications, and revoking the eight licenses to make those consistent with the latest denials, the source said.
+The U.S. action came after pressure from a recent Trump appointee in the Commerce Department, Corey Stewart, who wanted to push through hardline China policies after being hired for a two-month stint in the agency at the end of the administration.

-The United States has targeted Huawei in other ways during the administration.
+Trump has targeted Huawei in other ways.
 Meng Wanzhou, Huawei's chief financial officer, was arrested in Canada in December 2018, on a U.S. warrant.
-Meng, the daughter of Huawei's founder, and the company itself were indicted for misleading banks about the company's business in Iran.
+Meng, the daughter of Huawei's founder, and the company itself were indicted for misleading banks about its business in Iran.
 Meng has said she is innocent.
-Huawei has denied the claims of spying and has pleaded not guilty to the indictment, which also includes charges of violating U.S. sanctions against Iran and conspiring to steal trade secrets from American technology companies.
+Huawei has denied the claims of spying and pleaded not guilty to the indictment, which also includes charges of violating U.S. sanctions against Iran and conspiring to steal trade secrets from American technology companies.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)